datastax/cass-operator/docs/proxy/traefik/mtls-sni/README.md

-# Traefik with TNS and SNI
+# Traefik with TLS and SNI

 When leveraging a single endpoint ingress / load balancer we naturally remove the ability to route requests based on token awareness.
 That is unless we leverage TLS with SNI.
 In this approach the TLS Client HELLO includes a server name which allows the single endpoint to forward the request to the appropriate pod based on rules we specify.